secova25/Student-Records-/README.md

  ![UML Classes](/Documents/umlClass.png)

  ## HTML/CSS/PHP/JAVASCRIPT version
-  Following with similar abstract classes we constructed the similar designs that will see in Javafx.
+  Following with similar abstract classes we constructed this version with javafx in mind.
+What we have constructed so far is a prototype of what our website should look like.